fusioncharts/dev_centre_docs/fusiontime/fusiontime-component/plot-types-in-fusiontime.md

 ## Grouped Column

-To render a time series chart with the grouped column, set the
+To render a time series chart with the grouped column, set the value of `plottype` attribute to `column` and the value of the `plot` attribute in the series name.

-Let’s create a chart showcasing .
+Let’s create a chart showcasing **Sales Analysis of Grocery and Footwear Store**.

 {% embed_ftChart grouped-column-chart %}